duck1642/local_image_zettelkasten/docs/lmz_status.md

 - Vault layout and zoom now use the shared frontend config store, so Settings saves no longer overwrite vault layout or tile size changes.
 - Virtualized masonry and grid renderers are now the active `masonry` and `grid` layouts.
 - Old full-DOM masonry/grid renderer snippets were archived under `frontend/src/lib/renderers/archive/stable/` as non-compiled reference files.
+- Frontend session-key promise resets on failure so mutating API calls can recover after a transient backend startup error.
+- Inspector aborts in-flight fetches on teardown and skips redundant reloads via `lastLoadedHash` tracking.
+- SearchBar debounce timers and Ingestion/LogsView SSE reconnect timers are cleared on component teardown.
+- Ingestion run state is now driven by the SSE `Ingestion cycle complete` signal; the fake 5-second completion timer was removed and POST failures surface an alert.
+- Review and Vault views check `response.ok` before mutating local state; vault items/stats fetches use separate try/catch blocks.
+- Stats panel uses a request-sequence counter to discard stale facet responses on fast typing/tab switches.
+- Masonry layout cache moved into a per-renderer factory closure (`createMasonryLayoutEngine`) so multiple renderer instances can no longer corrupt each other; dead `lastStore` reference removed.
+- VaultView now keeps a persistent `groupsById` map plus `hashIndex` (`Map<hash, {item, group}>`) for O(1) selection lookup; append no longer copies untouched groups, status events deduplicate, and renderer visual-order changes update the index in place.
+- Renderer reactive blocks receive explicit dependency args; `logSummary` is gated behind `import.meta.env.DEV` and demoted to DEBUG, eliminating the per-recompute `/api/logs/ui` flood.
+- `emitVisualOrder` diffs a tuple key (`positions.length:first.id:last.id:columnCount`) instead of joining all hashes into a multi-KB string.
+- Inspector focus-mode detection now reads a `focusMode` prop instead of querying `.focus-overlay` from the DOM on every keypress; A/D/W/F handlers form a clean `else if` chain.
+- VaultView observer plumbing is replaced by `watchIntersection` / `watchResize` helpers in `frontend/src/lib/observers.ts`; the redundant manual near-viewport check and 50 ms polling timer were removed (the IntersectionObserver `rootMargin: 400px` already covers the case).
+- VaultView always-mounted strategy is documented in `App.svelte`; observers idle when `display:none` so the cost is intentional.
+- Misleading hardcoded "DB: WAL" footer text removed; `assetUrl` / `eventSourceUrl` aliases dropped in favor of `apiUrl`.

 ## Current Issues